• Skip to secondary menu

 How to paint kitchen cabinets

 Stir and check consistency!
-The more often you use the sprayer the easier this part becomes, it may take a few tries on your first attempt…heck it still takes me a couple tries at times!
+The more often you use the sprayer the easier this part becomes, it may take a few tries on your first attempt…heck it still takes me a couple of tries at times!
 LoL!

 How to paint kitchen cabinets